 Sat, 18 Dec 2021

 St Cross Church is one of Winchester's most iconic buildings, and it provided the ideal venue for our Christmas concert.
 We performed a selection of Christmas music old and new and, as usual, the audience were encouraged to join us in some of the most popular and well-loved carols.
+This was our final concert under the leadership of Katherine Dienes-Williams, after 10 exciting and fulfilling years as our Musical Director.

-A selection of carols for choir and audience, including: Cecilia McDowall: Before the paling of the stars - John Rutter: Candlelight carol
+Cecilia McDowall: Before the paling of the stars -

 arr.
-Mack Wilberg: Ding dong, merrily on high Morten Lauridsen: O magnum mysterium
+Mack Wilberg: Ding dong, merrily on high

 CONCERT: Elegy